-If you intend to set up a childcare organisation in the Netherlands, you must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK).
-To do so, you must submit an application for registration to your local municipality at least 10 weeks before starting your business.
+Do you want to set up a childcare organisationin the Netherlands?
+You must register your organisation with the National Childcare Register (Landelijk Register Kinderopvang, LRK, in Dutch).
+You must submit an application for this registration to your local municipality at least 10 weeks before opening your business.

 What is the register for?

-The National Childcare Register lists childcare facilities that have been checked and approved by the municipalities and municipal health services (GGD).
+The National Childcare Register LRK lists childcare facilities (in Dutch) that have been checked and approved by the municipalities and municipal health services (GGD).
 It includes the following types of facilities:

 - childcare centres

 - out-of-school care centres (BSO)

 The register is open to the public.
 It contains information about the location of the childcare facility, the number of places available, inspection reports and any warnings or penalties it has received.
 Information about childcare facilities that have closed will remain in the register for a certain amount of time.

 Every facility in the register will receive its own unique code (LRK-code).
 Parents need this code in order to apply for childcare benefit.

 You need to apply for permission to open your childcare facility with your local municipality 10 weeks before you intend to start.
 You should send the application form together with other necessary documents to the municipality where you want to start your facility.
 This includes: